 After a meeting with the team leaders on the 10/07/2020, using the themes identified in the report from the first meeting it was decided that the WG would be best utilised splitting members into 2 subgroups working on the following themes:

-Leaders of this WG have met on the 17th of July, and two of them have decided to develop a draft protocol (report here).
-On the 17th of August, leaders met to go over objectives and methodology for this protocol (minutes here).
+Leaders of this WG have met on 17th July, and two of them have decided to develop a draft protocol regarding this topic (view the report).
+On 17th August, leaders met again to go over objectives and methodology for this protocol (view the minutes).

 Social Science Resources